-Lab is required.
+BIOL BC1010 lab is required.
 Enrollment is limited to 16 students per section.

 Exploration of the major discoveries and ideas that have revolutionized the way we view organisms and understand life.
 This is an introductory survey course that explores basic concepts of molecular and cellular biology, genetics, and evolution.
 Students will focus on biological concepts, biotechnology, and bioethics, which inundate contemporary society.
 This is a foundational course intended for less experienced biologists and/or non-science majors.

 This course fulfills the Science Lecture GER, but not the Science Lab GER as there is no lab component to this course.
 For AY21–22, this course may be taken as preparation for the 1500-level sequence (which a student should begin in the spring if they intend to pursue a biology major or pre-health track.

 These courses are targeted at prospective biology majors and pre-health students, although non-majors are certainly welcome.
 This course is most appropriate for students with more than one biology course in high school, AP/IB Biology, or a strong interest in the field.
 Although most students begin the BC1500-series in the fall semester, it is perfectly acceptable to begin in the spring semester.

 The fall semester lecture and lab courses focus on evolutionary and organismal biology.
 The spring semester lecture and lab courses focus on cell and molecular biology.
 Common lab times are listed in the table below, but these are subject to change each semester.